arickert/thedigradio/_posts/2025-05-03-newsletter.md

 By Aziz Rana

-During our conversations there were many books by scholars I wish I had mentioned.
+During our conversations, there were many books by scholars I wish I had mentioned.
 I engage with them in greater detail in *The Constitutional Bind.* Rather than giving a comprehensive list, I thought I’d mention some sources that were implicit in the exchanges about particular topic areas, such as the US in the Philippines, New Deal constitutionalism, or decolonization.

 * Paul Kramer’s exceptional book on the US in the Philippines, *The Blood of Government.*
 * Maggie Blackhawk’s terrific “The Constitution of American Colonialism” in the *Harvard Law Review* on Native American nations and US constitutional politics.